openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 `pair `FF:00:11:99:AA:BB Edison will say "not successful" because the iPhone must first accept the pairing.

-Open iPhone screen to settings>bluetooth.
-Look for the name you called Edison and tap its line.
+iPhone: settings>bluetooth Look for the name you called Edison and tap its line.
 Then confirm on the iPhone screen when it asks: Request confirmation Confirm passkey 123456

-If you put network \{iPhone\} in /etc/wpa_supplicant/wpa_supplicant.conf then remove it and `reboot`.
-Now when you turn on Settings>Personal Hotspot or Settings>Cellular>Personal Hotspot your iPhone will drop wifi connection, go cellular, and Edison will connect by BT within one minute.
+If you put "network \{iPhone\}" in /etc/wpa_supplicant/wpa_supplicant.conf for Mobile Hotspot WiFi then remove it and `reboot`.
+Turn on Settings>Personal Hotspot or Settings>Cellular>Personal Hotspot. iPhone will activate cellular data and Edison will connect by BlueTooth within one minute.
+Edison will no longer be on the home network.

 ### Installation using Android
 You will need to get the Mac address from your phone or whatever device you are using.